Understanding Suspension and Revocation

 - Issuing improper CoS: Assigning certificates to roles that do not meet skill, salary or genuineness requirements.

-- Reporting lapses: Not notifying UKVI of significant business changes within the required 20-day deadlines.
+- Reporting lapses: Not notifying UKVI of significant business changes (like address moves or mergers) within the required 20-day deadlines.

 - Serious misconduct or fraud: Providing false information in the licence application or CoS assignments.